 The first moment I saw the blue of the sea I couldn’t believe it was real.
 Even if the sea was a bit rough and the waves were smashing into the shore, the shade of azure blue was unspoiled and made the scene look magical.

 We walked around Cala San Vicente for a bit, enjoying the quietness of nobody being around, listening to the sea and enjoying the scenery.
+For more information about hiking in Mallorca, check out this post.

 Cycle your way up the mountain to Lluc